simpler-env/SimplerEnv/README.md

 7. Add a new environment to `ManiSkill2_real2sim/mani_skill2/envs/custom_scenes`.
 You can use the existing environments as a reference.
    - The environment `reset` function first assesses whether to reconfigure the environment (if so, then we call the `reconfigure` function in `ManiSkill2_real2sim/mani_skill2/envs/sapien_env.py` to load scenes, robot agents, objects, cameras, and lightings).
 It then calls the `initialize_episode` function to initialize the loaded robots and objects.
+   - Our environments load metadata json files for the object assets (in `ManiSkill2_real2sim/data/custom/info_*.json`).
+Based on your environment implementation, fill in the metadata for each new object asset in existing json files or create new json files.

 8. Test your environment using `ManiSkill2_real2sim/mani_skill2/examples/demo_manual_control_custom_envs.py`.
 See the script for more details.
    - You can set different `env_reset_options` to test different environment configurations.